qemu/qemu/docs/devel/vfio-migration.rst

 * A ``save_live_iterate`` function that reads the VFIO device's data from the vendor driver during iterative pre-copy phase.

+* A ``switchover_ack_needed`` function that checks if the VFIO device uses "switchover-ack" migration capability when this capability is enabled.

 * A ``save_state`` function to save the device config space if it is present.